Best Breathing Exercises for Anxiety

 Using Multiple Techniques Together

-It’s kind of cool to have a few different tools in your back pocket.
-You can mix and match them depending on what the day throws at you.
-I’ve heard people talk about another one where you make your exhale twice as long as your inhale.
-Haven't totally gotten the hang of that one yet, but it's on my list to try.
-The point is to just pay attention to your breath.
-It’s always there, you just have to remember to use it.
+It’s actually pretty cool to have a couple of different tools in your toolbox.
+You can kind of mix and match them depending on what the day brings.
+I’ve heard of another one where you exhale for twice as long as you inhale.
+Haven’t quite mastered that one yet, but it’s on my list of things to try.
+The idea is just to pay attention to your breath.
+It’s always there; you just have to remember to use it.

 Safety Tips and Precautions

 Okay, so this is important stuff.
-Most of the time, this is totally safe, but you gotta listen to your body and just be smart about it.
+Most of the time, this is totally safe, but you have to listen to your body and just be smart about it.

 Who Should Avoid Certain Techniques